MetaCell/cloud-harness/docs/applications/databases.md

 `type`: Specifies which DB technology to use, allowed values: `mongo`, `postgres`, `neo4j`

 `size`: Size of the persistent volume that the database container mounts, default is set to `1Gi`

+`image_ref`: Optional setting, used for referencing an image from the build.
+The image name will automagically being generated from the values.yaml file.
+This setting overrides the image setting of the database setting.

 ## Configuring Backups